external-secrets/kubernetes-external-secrets/README.md

 [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is a tool that makes it easy to run a Kubernetes cluster locally.

 Start minikube and the daemon.
-This creates the CustomerResourceDefinition, and starts to process `ExternalSecrets`:
+This creates the `CustomerResourceDefinition`, and starts to process `ExternalSecrets`:

 ```sh
 minikube start